-If you have followed this blog and have purchased Breaking the Monotony I wanted to share a review of a smart phone app I recently downloaded.
+If you have followed this blog and have purchased Breaking the Monotony I wanted to share a Drumgenius App Review I recently downloaded.
 It is called Drumgenius v1.4 by the guys at Projazz Lab.
 For the record, I was NOT asked to do a review of this app.
 However, I did want to let you know about the app and how it can be used to enhance your jazz improvisational studies (whether you are a drummer or not).
 I strongly believe this app can be a powerful resource for my students and use it in both the Modern Jazz Trumpet Routine and my Targeting Master Class.

 You can work on timing, rhythmic creativity and phrasing.
 For those that have Breaking the Monotony, this app can be especially helpful because a number of the loops come with an option to include the clave pattern over the loop!
 You can use a number of different loops as a practice aid with just about every chapter in Breaking the Monotony (or Targeting: Improvisation With Purpose)!
 Another great benefit (especially for someone like me who is not a drummer) is you get proper names and a short history of the drum loop.
 As a composer I now have a resource to say, “Oh yeah…that is the drum groove I am wanting for this section on my chart.
 I always wanted to know what that was called!”

 To get a feel of what it looks and sounds like, below is their video found on their website as well as Youtube (the video is below).